Start an Online Portal and Platform Operations Business in Dubai

 The digital economy is reshaping how businesses connect with consumers, and nowhere is that transformation more visible than in the UAE.
 Dubai has emerged as a leading technology hub in the Middle East, attracting entrepreneurs and investors who want to build scalable, internet-driven businesses.
 If you are looking to launch an online portal or platform operations company, Dubai South Business Hub Free Zone offers a compelling, cost-effective route to market.

-This guide covers everything you need to know about establishing an online portal and platform operations business under Activity Code 6312.01, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is ideally positioned for this trade.
+This guide covers everything you need to know about establishing an online portal and platform operations business under Activity Code 6312.01, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is ideally positioned for this trade.

-What the Licence Covers
+What the License Covers

-Activity Code 6312.01 falls under the ICT category and is classified as a Business Licence.
+Activity Code 6312.01 falls under the ICT category and is classified as a Business License.
 It specifically covers the operation of websites that use a search engine to generate and maintain extensive databases of internet addresses and content in an easily searchable format.
 In practical terms, this includes:

 Running web portals that aggregate and index online content